PondiB/openeocubes/README.md

-# Openeocubes : openEO Compliant Lightweight R Platform for Processing Time Series Satellite Images
+# openeocubes : openEO Compliant Lightweight R Platform for Processing Time Series Satellite Images

 The service integrates STAC API, OpenEO standards and gdalcubes to be a lightweight platform to enable analysis of time series satellite images via OpenEO Compliant RESTful endpoints using R-Client .
 It also supports users to run their custom R functions.